-The Karat IV is a well engineered camera with a feature set similar to the Kodak Retina series, and was aimed at the advanced snapshot / amateur photographer who might otherwise be tempted by the Kodak camera.
+The model IV karat is a well engineered camera with a feature set similar to the Kodak Retina series, and was aimed at the advanced snapshot / amateur photographer who might otherwise be tempted by the Kodak camera.
 It was a bit less expensive than the Retina, but had a slight disadvantage in that the lens was fixed, whereas some of the more expensive Retina series had replaceable lenses.
 In design, it is a very similar camera, with bellows which allows the camera to be collapsed to a smaller size but expanded when required to be ready for immediate use.

 The main difference between the Karat IV and the other Karat cameras in my collection is that the IV model uses 35mm film in standard cassettes instead of the Karat cartridge that the earlier cameras used.
 This obviously makes the camera much more usable today, and this could be one reason why the camera is generally more expensive than the other models in the series.

-The Karat IV is physically bigger and heavier than the earlier f/3.5 models and slightly bigger than the Karat 12 model.
+The camera is physically bigger and heavier than the earlier f/3.5 models and slightly bigger than the Karat 12 model.
 However, it is still a fairly handy size because the earlier models were really miniature cameras, but it wouldn’t be quite as easy to fit into a coat pocket as the earlier models.